zaidf/cloudflare-docs/products/stream/src/content/viewing-videos/securing-your-stream v2.md

 ## Signed URLs / Tokens

-By default, videos on  Stream can be viewed by anyone at anytime if they have the video id.
-If you want to make your video private by default and only allow certain users access, you would use the signed URL feature.
+By default, videos on  Stream can be viewed by anyone with just a video id.
+If you want to make your video private by default and only give access to certain users, you can use the signed URL feature.
 When you mark a video to require signed URL, it can no longer be accessed publicly with only the video id.
 Instead, the user will need a signed url token to watch or download the video.

 Here are some common use cases for using signed URLs: